-The company's ultimate parent and 100% controlling party is North Lanarkshire Council.
+The company's controlling party is North Lanarkshire Council.
 The financial statements of Fusion Assets Limited form part of the consolidated accounts for North Lanarkshire Council and on this basis have taken advantage of the exemption under FRS 102, Section 33 'Related Party Transactions', in relation to transactions with its controlling entity.

-At the year end a balance of £420,350 (2020 - £420,350) was due from Drumpellier Business Park LLP, an entity in which Fusion Assets Limited is a member.
-During the year an amount of £Nil (2020 - £5,000) was advanced to the LLP.
+At the year end a balance of £420,350 (2021 - £420,350) was due from Drumpellier Business Park LLP, an entity in which Fusion Assets Limited is a member.
+During the year an amount of £Nil (2021 - £Nil) was advanced to the LLP.

-During the year Fusion received remittances of £10,000 (2020 - £1,190,000) as the Central Assets (Scotland) LLP was being wound up.
+During the year Fusion received remittances of £Nil (2021 - £10,000) as the Central Assets (Scotland) LLP was being wound up.